anand-mekala-ur-ai/japanai-demo-app/docs/as-is-guide.md

 ### Phase 5: Context Update & Loop
 The agent loop appends both the assistant's tool use and the tool result to the conversation context.
 It then:
-- **If more tool calls are needed**: Makes another request to the Anthropic API (creating an agentic loop)
+- **If more tool calls are needed**: Makes another request to the Anthropic API (continuing the agentic loop)
 - **If no more tool calls**: Finalizes the response and completes the stream

-This agentic loop pattern allows the AI to make multiple tool calls in sequence or even in response to previous tool results.
+This agentic loop pattern allows the AI to make multiple tool calls in sequence or respond dynamically based on previous tool results.

 ### Phase 6: Frontend Response Handling
 The Runtime Provider receives the SSE stream, converts the state from LangChain format to Thread messages, and updates the UI.
 The user sees the complete conversation including text responses and tool results rendered as interactive DataTables.